-- If an owners' association ceases to function or carry out its obligations, the Municipality may-1. - take steps to instruct the association to hold a meeting and to reconstitute itself; (a) - subject to the amendment of the conditions of approval remove the obligation to establish an owners' association; or (b) - subject to amendment of title conditions pertaining to the owners' association remove any obligations in respect of an (c) owners' association. - 2 In determining which option to follow, the Municipality must have regard to - the purpose of the owners' association; (a) - who will take over the maintenance of infrastructure which the owners' association is responsible for, if at all; and (b) - the impact of the dissolution or the owners' association on the members and the community concerned. (c)
+- If an owners' association ceases to function or carry out its obligations, the Municipality may- - (a) take steps to instruct the association to hold a meeting and to reconstitute itself; - (b) subject to the amendment of the conditions of approval remove the obligation to establish an owners' association; or - (c) subject to amendment of title conditions pertaining to the owners' association remove any obligations in respect of an owners' association. - 2.
+In determining which option to follow, the Municipality must have regard to- - (a) the purpose of the owners' association; - (b) who will take over the maintenance of infrastructure which the owners' association is responsible for, if at all; and - (c) the impact of the dissolution or the owners' association on the members and the community concerned.

-ADDITIONAL DOCUMENTS REQUIRED FOR AN APPLICATION FOR THE ESTABLISHMENT OF A TOWNSHIP OR THE EXTENSION OF THE BOUNDARIES OF A TOWNSHIP
+DOCUMENTS REQUIRED FOR AN APPLICATION FOR THE ESTABLISHMENT OF A TOWNSHIP OR THE EXTENSION OF THE BOUNDARIES OF A TOWNSHIP